Bananas pack a healthy punch.

 Cyprus bananas are mostly grown in the Paphos region of the island where you may see them growing in groves as you drive along the highway.
 One of the things that you will notice is that the young, forming fruit are covered with blue plastic bags.
-I can only assume that the bags are used to protect the fruit in some way.
+I used to assume that the bags are used to protect the fruit in some way.
+I now know that the bags will have been supplied, impregnated with biocides designed to protect the ripening crop.
 The bananas themselves tend to be about one third the size of the fruit we are used to buying in Europe.
 That means to eat the same annual weight you would need to consume around two hundred and fifty Cyprus bananas a year!

 If you enjoy a banana and have any concern with regard to sustainability, you will surely be pleased to know that they are grown here on Cyprus.
 This leads to a sizeable reduction in transport costs arising from locally grown produce.

 Cyprus Bananas and Health

 Rather like the old saying ‘an apple a day keeps the doctor away’, the banana also has some healthy properties.
 Bananas are an excellent source of potassium and supply vitamin B6, fibre and carbohydrate, and some vitamin C. Since they have a lower water content than most fruit, bananas typically have more calories as well as a higher sugar content compared to other non-tropical fruits.